jsr6720/goodreads-csv-to-md/posts/2018-05-30-good-leaders-ask-great-questions.md

 ## My Review 5/5

+### Date Read
+2018/05/30

+### Date Added
+2018/05/18

-You only get the answers to the questions you ask.
+My Thoughts: You only get the answers to the questions you ask.
 How do you ask great questions?
 Read no further.

 ---